 I’ve been to the mountaintop.
 Martin Luther King

 My father regularly set up camp with a rope swing.
 He could craft a newsprint kite, build a tunneled city with blankets inside (or sand outside) and bless us with kisses on the head before we knew what was happening.
-But even in those days of wonder, my brother and I would depend on a quiet space that became a ritual.
+But even in those days of wonder, my brother and I would depend on a quiet space that would become a ritual.

 It started each night with saying our prayers.